isomerpages/nrf-ctrlshift/_stories/greener-singapore-one-building-at-a-time.md

 ---
-layout: leftnav-page-content
-title: A Greener Singapore, One Building at a Time
+title: 'A Greener Singapore, One Building at a Time'
 permalink: /stories/greener-singapore-one-building-at-a-time/
-breadcrumb: /What's Next stories/story3
+breadcrumb: '/What''s Next stories/story3'
-collection_name: stories

 ---

 # <b>A Greener Singapore, One Building at a Time</b>
 ![BCA](/images/s2.1.jpg)